onyx49/just-for-fun-text-processing-tool/README.md

-# Text Processing tool for Developers 😊😊
+# Just for fun commandline Text Processing tool for Developers 😊😊
 Created By: Onyxhackhat <BR />
 Description: With this tool you can locate words or sentences in a given text, find and replace those words or sentences e.t.c.
 More featurers will be added in future versions
 ![image](https://github.com/user-attachments/assets/b6385ffe-cbea-4f9f-8e8a-35fcda3eaf6d)